How to use RobotNinja to Automate WooCommerce testing

 RobotNinja Features currently in BETA

 As at the time of writing, RobotNinja has the Custom Selectors functionality which is in BETA.
 The Custom Selectors is essentially a feature to be able to support those WooCommerce customers who have customized their shop.
-For example, you might have used Upfront to customize the look and feel of the WooCommerce product pages.

 Since WC as a platform is highly-customizable, it is more than likely that some of the messages and texts that the automated tests look for no longer exist on the page, replaced by messages or text which are better suited for these specific customer experience.
 This would cause the standard RobotNinja tests to fail.